ur4me/Titanic/README.md

 #Get rows that contain NAs in Age column
 missing_age <- total[which(is.na(total$Age)),]

-#make tree model (Do not choose PassengerId column, Survived column and the column with more than 32 levels.
+#make decision tree model (Do not choose PassengerId column, Survived column and the column with more than 32 levels.
 model <- tree(formula = Age ~ Pclass + Sex + SibSp + Parch + Fare + Embarked + Title + FamilySize + Deck, data = total)

 #predict the NAs with the model